UCIDataScienceInitiative/IntroR_Workshop/index.md

 ---

 EX13.
 Scatterplot matrix
+  + Apply function pairs() or ggpairs() on the data to create the scatterplot matrix.
+If you use ggpairs(), you need to install and load R package "GGally".
   + to check the relationship between any pair of variable
   + to check for linearity assumption and homogeneity assumption
   + If violated, data transformation will be needed when building a linear regression model